ray4go/go-ray/README.md

 Configure the task by passing zero or more `ray.Option(key, value)` at the end of the `RemoteCall()` parameter list (corresponding to [`.options(...)`](https://docs.ray.io/en/latest/ray-core/api/doc/ray.remote_function.RemoteFunction.options.html#ray.remote_function.RemoteFunction.options) in Ray).
 Task parameters and return values can be composite types or structs (struct fields must be public), supporting variadic arguments and multiple return values.

 Use `ray.NewActor(actorTypeName, args...)` to create a remote actor instance, with the parameter list also supporting `ray.Option(key, value)`.
+The `actorTypeName` corresponds to the actor constructor method name registered in `ray.Init()`.
+The constructor parameters (not including `ray.Option`) are passed to the actor constructor method.
 `ray.NewActor` returns an actor handle.
 Use `actorHandle.RemoteCall(methodName, args...) -> ObjectRef` to invoke actor methods, with usage identical to `ray.RemoteCall()`.